hirsimaki-markus/boolshit/readme.md

 # Motivations behind this act of absurdity?
 Curiosity and learning.

 Consider this project as a practical joke, and academic curiosity, a piece tangible eccentricity.
 A work of art if you will.
-With that out of the way motivations:
+With that out of the way, motivations;

 * Curiosity, which Maybe killed the cat.
 * Academic exercise, that May-e was on the subject of tedium.